Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Garland Pose: Step-by-Step Instructions
+Garland or Squat Pose: Step-by-Step Instructions

-Squat with your feet as close together as possible.
+- Squat with your feet as close together as possible.
 (Keep your heels on the floor if you can; otherwise, support them on a folded mat.)

-Separate your thighs slightly wider than your torso.
+- Separate your thighs slightly wider than your torso.
 Exhaling, lean your torso forward and fit it snugly between your thighs.

-Press your elbows against your inner knees, bringing your palms to together in Anjali Mudra (Salutation Seal), and resist the knees into the elbows.
+- Press your elbows against your inner knees, bringing your palms to together in Anjali Mudra (Salutation Seal), and resist the knees into the elbows.
 This will help lengthen your front torso.

-To go further, press your inner thighs against the sides of your torso.
+- To go further, press your inner thighs against the sides of your torso.
 Reach your arms forward, then swing them out to the sides and notch your shins into your armpits.
 Press your finger tips to the floor, or reach around the outside of your ankles and clasp your back heels.

-Hold the position for 30 seconds to 1 minute, then inhale, straighten the knees, and stand into Uttanasana.
+- Hold the position for 30 seconds to 1 minute, then inhale, straighten the knees, and stand into Uttanasana.

 Contraindications and Cautions